University Catalogs

 Mathematical Sciences Major (B.S.)

 Mathematics is fundamental to concepts in a wide variety of fields, including data science, finance, economics, marketing, and operations management.
 Bentley Mathematical Sciences majors learn how to think critically, solve complex problems, apply mathematical models to real-world problems, and communicate results effectively.
-A Mathematical Sciences Major also prepares students for quantitatively-oriented graduate programs such as quantitative finance, economics, or data science by developing essential mathematics skills.
+A Mathematical Sciences Major also prepares students for quantitatively-oriented graduate programs such as quantitative finance, economics, or data science by developing essential mathematics knowledge and skills.

 For further information about degree requirement policies and guidelines, see the Degree Requirements page.